Blog

 • Computer software: Off-the-shelf computer software that is readily available for purchase by the general public, subject to a non-exclusive license and not substantially modified

-Recently, the depreciation tax rate has decreased from 100% to 80% and is set to continue declining in the upcoming years.
+Recently, the bonus depreciation rate has decreased from 100% to 60% and is set to continue declining in the upcoming years.
 Purchasing eligible assets in the current tax year can secure a more favorable bonus depreciation rate.
 It reduces taxable income compared to future years when the rate will be lower.
+As the bonus depreciation percentage decreases, taxpayers will rely more on Section 179 expensing.

 3. Pass-Through Entity Tax Prepayments (e.g., S Corp, Partnerships)

 For pass-through entities, the income earned is not taxed at the corporate level but is passed through to the owners’ tax returns.
-By prepaying taxes on this income, you benefit from a deduction in the current tax year.
-The income you report on your tax return can be reduced by the amount of tax you’ve prepaid.
+For certain pass-through entities, the state tax ultimately owed by the individual owner could be paid and deducted at the entity level.

 4. Multi-State Taxes

-If your company operates in multiple states, it is important to annually review the tax rules for each state.
-Some states may have different filing deadlines, tax rates or rules regarding what income is taxable.
+If your company operates in multiple states, it is important to review the tax rules for each state annually.
+Some states may have different filing deadlines, tax rates or regulations regarding what income is taxable.
 Here’s what you need to be aware of:

 • Current tax laws: Many states have stepped up their enforcement of tax laws, particularly for businesses operating in multiple jurisdictions.
-You face a heightened risk of audits and penalties for non-compliance.
+Businesses face a heightened risk of audits and penalties for non-compliance.

 • Remote employees: Most states now require companies with employees working within their state boundaries to file in the state.

-• Sales revenue: Most states now have added minimum sales revenue thresholds where companies may be required to collect and remit sales tax returns or file income tax returns despite having no physical presence in such states.
+• Sales revenue: Most states now have added minimum sales revenue thresholds, under which companies may be required to collect and remit sales tax returns or file income tax returns despite having no physical presence in such states.

 Year-end is the ideal time for reviewing changes to retirement plans, especially for small employers considering setting up 401(k) plans: